strozfriedberg/Velociraptor_LMDA/README.md

 ### Features:
 - Combines data from various artifacts in a normalized format
-- Results are catered toward Excel reporting tempate used for stakeholders communication
+- Results are catered toward Excel reporting tempate used for stakeholder communication
 - Highlights sensitive file interactions

 ---